Krišjānis Kariņš

-Arturs Krišjānis Kariņš (/lv/; born 13 December 1964) is a Latvian American politician who served as the prime minister of Latvia from 2019 until 2023.
+Arturs Krišjānis Kariņš (/lv/; born 13 December 1964) is a Latvian and American politician who served as the prime minister of Latvia from 2019 until 2023.
 A linguist and businessman by profession, he previously served as Latvia's minister of Economics and a Member of the European Parliament.
 Born in Wilmington, Delaware, United States, to parents who had left Latvia during the Soviet occupation, he was active in the American Latvian community throughout his youth.

 After graduating with a bachelor's degree summa cum laude and PhD in linguistics from the University of Pennsylvania, Kariņš moved to Latvia in 1997 and founded a frozen food business.
 He helped found the New Era Party in 2002, which in 2011 merged with others to form the Unity Party (renamed New Unity in 2018).
 After serving as a deputy in Latvia's parliament (the Saeima), as Minister of Economics, and also as a Member of the European Parliament throughout the 2000s and 2010s, Kariņš was selected by New Unity to be its prime ministerial candidate in the 2018 Latvian parliamentary election.
 Following the election, New Unity was the smallest party elected to the 13th Saeima.

 Following months of contentious negotiations in which leaders of the larger parties were unable to form a coalition, Kariņš was nominated by President Raimonds Vējonis in January 2019 as a compromise candidate to form a government.
 He took office on 23 January 2019 at the head of a five-party coalition, and survived a 58–33 vote of no confidence on 11 April 2019.
 During his tenure, he led the country's response to the COVID-19 pandemic, as well as the 2021 Belarus–European Union border crisis.

 He announced his resignation as prime minister on 14 August 2023 due to conflicts within the coalition led by his party and left office upon election of his successor on 15 September 2023.